alban-read/M1-MICRO-FORTH/M1MicroForth.md

 ```
 Every entry in myvalues becomes 1.

-To change one entry use TO
+To change one entry use TO while providing the new value and index

 ```FORTH
 1000 7 TO myvalues